 For quality assurance, make CI/CD the single channel to deploy your code.
 Ensure everything is going through the CI/CD pipeline so you can ensure the codes in testing and production are exactly the same.
 You can also reduce human error and avoid deploying other versions not being tested by mistake.

 In Oursky, though we enable developers to override the CI/CD pipeline, it’s limited to emergency cases, such as when Travis CI crashes and the whole CI/CD pipeline is down.
 Except for these special cases, CI/CD pipeline should be the only channel for deployment.

 7. Consider using container technology for testing

 If you are experienced in CI/CD, you may start to consider using containers like Docker for testing.
 Container technology is an amazing tool that can help you set up a testing environment quickly while ensuring the cleanliness of the environments.

 In our CI/CD pipeline, we use Docker for automated tests to improve QA.
 You can take a look at our open-source Github repo with 100,000+ Docker image pulls if you’re interested.

 CI/CD is a definitely one of the core capabilities of DevOps culture.
 It helps us and many software teams out there to improve efficiency and maximize productivity.
 Though CI/CD emphasizes on tooling mostly, it relies on a cultural mindset among the company to make it truly works at the end of the day.

-CI/CD, or the whole DevOps concept are only theories until every team member implements the idea in every step during their development. — Rick Mak, CTO of Oursky
+CI/CD and DevOps are only theories until every team member implements the idea in every step during their development. — Rick Mak, CTO of Oursky

-Welcome to leave your comments below on this topic!
-If you are planning to embrace DevOps or implement CI/CD for your company, talk to our consultant and we’d love to help by sharing our expertise with you!
+Leave your comments below on this topic!
+If you are planning to embrace DevOps or implementing CI/CD for your company, talk to our consultant and we’d love to help by sharing our expertise with you!